jkamm/DraftHorse_gh/README.md

-[ ] Switch view input for details from view attributes (target, displayMode, projection) to CurveComponents.Make2DViewParam [ ] Create custom gh params for referencing DetailViewObject and PageView [ ] Change object references to DetailView and Layout/PageView params in RH8 [ ] Add PaperName & Orientation as inputs to New Layout Component [ ] Add Plane or View input for Layout from Bounding Box to allow non-XY views [ ] Add component to label details (name, auto-number, scale)
+[ ] Switch view input for details from view attributes (target, displayMode, projection) to CurveComponents.Make2DViewParam [ ] Create custom gh params for referencing DetailViewObject and PageView [ ] Change object references to DetailView and Layout/PageView params in RH8 [x] Add PaperName & Orientation as inputs to New Layout Component (not possible in RH7 - paperName is read-only) [ ] Add Plane or View input for Layout from Bounding Box to allow non-XY views [ ] Add component to label details (name, auto-number, scale) [ ] Add Layout Edit component to modify Layout attributes (pageName, width, height, pageNumber (?), keys, values)